-Class for individuals that are exhibiting in the Beginning I and II Collection or Beginning Notebook Classes.
+Class for individuals that are exhibiting in the Beginning I and II Collection or Beginning I or II Notebook Classes.
 If only exhibiting in this category, then ages 9-12.

 4904 INTERMEDIATE EDUCATIONAL EXHIBIT

 Class for individuals that are exhibiting in the Intermediate Collection or Intermediate Notebook Classes.
 If only exhibiting in this category, then ages 11-14.